GhoulKingR/todo-list/README.md

 * there will be general list of items
 * there are no accounts

-The data handling will be done with JSON
+The data handling will be done with JSON, and the todo will be an array of strings